Amery2010/TalkWithGemini/README.md

 > Examples: `http://your-assistant-market-proxy.com`

 Override assistant market api request base url.
+The api link in the front-end interface will be adjusted synchronously.

+### `NEXT_PUBLIC_UPLOAD_LIMIT` (optional)

+File upload size limit.
+There is no file size limit by default.

 ### `ACCESS_PASSWORD` (optional)